smarchini/hybrid-fenwick-tree/README.md

 Fenwick tree.

 Such an implementation permits you to compute rank and select in O(log n) time and to change a 64-bit word in O(log n) time.
-Although the bitvector is mutable, its length is still a static constraint.

 We offer two different implementation of such a rank and select data structure.
 One of them take a sample every 64-bits word of the bitvector while the other